#1:Jif #2: Skippy #3: Peanut Butter and Co.

 7. Planter's (5.78)

 Planter's makes peanut butter?
-They actually haven't for several decades, but their parent company Kraft decided to re-enter the market just this month.
-What timing!
-It's like they synced it with our tasting.
-Planter's has also commissioned Marcus Samuelsson (co-owner of Aquavit and the chef at Red Rooster) to create Kraft-exclusive recipes like Planters Peanut Butter-Chocolate French Toast and Planters Peanut Butter Steak Sauce.
+They actually haven't for several decades, but their parent company Kraft decided to re-enter the market.
+Planter's also commissioned Marcus Samuelsson (co-owner of Aquavit and the chef at Red Rooster) to create Kraft-exclusive recipes like Planters Peanut Butter-Chocolate French Toast and Planters Peanut Butter Steak Sauce.
 (Do we need to hold a flavored PB tasting next?)

 The peanuts in this Crunchy taste roasted, full of those good nutty oils, but the creamy body is a little pasty.
 Also, the saltiness is on the extreme end; you have to be a salt fiend to like this one.
 "This is the salt level I like," said one such fiend.
 "Make it stop," said a non-fiend.
 It builds in waves.